alloverse/alloapp-assist/template/README.md

 ## Documentation

-We're still working on setting up a comprehensive documentation web site.
-Some initial documentation is provided in your `lua/main.lua`.
+We've published an early version of a [comprehensive documentation website](https://docs.alloverse.com/), though it's not exhaustive yet.
+Additional documentation is provided in your `lua/main.lua`.

-The implementation of the UI library has documentation inline which you can use while we're working on the docs website.
+The implementation of the [UI library](https://docs.alloverse.com/classes/) also has some documentation inline which you can use while we're improving the docs website.
 Navigate to `allo/deps/alloui/lua/alloui` and have a look at the various lua files in there, and in particular the various UI elements under `views`.
 Some various views include:

-* Surface, a flat surface to put stuff on
+- Surface, a flat surface to put stuff on
-* Label, for displaying text
+- Label, for displaying text
-* Button, for clicking on
+- Button, for clicking on
-* Navstack, for drilling into nested data
+- Navstack, for drilling into nested data